How to Split Wood and Logs with an Axe

 Wood

 First of all, you’ll need wood.
-It doesn’t matter what kind – you can split both dry, seasoned wood and greenwood.
+It doesn’t matter what kind – you can split dry, seasoned wood and greenwood.
 The latter will be harder to deal with, but split greenwood will dry out and season faster.

-The logs that you’re going to split, regardless of diameter, should be between 16 and 20 inches (or 40 to 50 cm) long – 20 inches is about the maximum that can fit inside standard wood stoves.
+The logs you’re going to split, regardless of diameter, should be between 16 and 20 inches (or 40 to 50 cm) long – 20 inches is about the maximum that can fit inside standard wood stoves.

 willow firewood